Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 Every food choice is a vote for the kind of agriculture we want.

-prominent is the Regenerative Organic Certified™ (ROC™) label, which has
+The most prominent is the Regenerative Organic Certified™ (ROC™) label,

-rigorous requirements for soil health, animal welfare, and social fairness.
+which has rigorous requirements for soil health, animal welfare, and social

+fairness.
 Other programs and private certifications are also emerging.
-However, many
+However,

-regenerative farmers may not be certified due to cost or complexity, so direct
+many regenerative farmers may not be certified due to cost or complexity, so

 Healthy, biodiverse soils and ecosystems